elegant-scipy/elegant-scipy/markdown/ch7.markdown

 As you can see, with some rather extreme smoothing, the "funnel" of the error function becomes wider, and less bumpy.
-Rather than smoothing the function itself we can get a similar affect by blurring the images before comparing them.
+Rather than smoothing the function itself we can get a similar effect by blurring the images before comparing them.
 Therefore, modern alignment software uses what's called a *Gaussian pyramid*, which is a set of progressively lower resolution versions of the same image.
 We align